Struggling to build your food supply? Discover how to find free food and make your budget go further. Don’t miss out on these money-saving tips!

 Your food supply is vital for survival, and although the first place most people go to is the supermarket.

-However, other ways exist to get food without spending money at the grocery store.
+However, alternative methods exist to obtain food without spending money at the grocery store.

-Since moving to Canada from the UK over ten years ago, I’ve had to learn about a country that I wasn’t too familiar with.
+Since moving to Canada from the UK over ten years ago, I’ve had to learn about a country with which I wasn’t too familiar.

-I had no idea about farmland, and the seasons in Canada certainly threw me for a loop.
-If you’d lived in the UK, you know what I mean.
+I had no prior knowledge of farmland, and the seasons in Canada certainly threw me for a loop.
+If you’d lived in the UK, you would know what I mean.

 Since becoming a permanent fixture in this glorious land,, I’ve learned the most critical survival tipsfor food supply from my wife and father-in-law.

-Most of all,, exploring Ontario by going on nature walks and educating myself about what grows in Ontario has undoubtedly increased my knowledge.
+Most of all, exploring Ontario through nature walks and educating myself about the local flora has undoubtedly increased my knowledge.

 I know it’s one of the easiest ways to supplement food supply shortages when in need.

-It may not be a fast fix but most certainly one to explore if you don’t mind getting out and about in the Spring, Summer and Fall months.
+It may not be a fast fix, but it’s certainly one to explore if you don’t mind getting out and about during the Spring, Summer, and Fall months.

-If you live in a community with like-minded people like you want to learn about nature and what grows in your community.
+If you live in a community with like-minded people, you’ll want to learn about the nature and what grows in your area.

 Perhaps starting a local Facebook group or creating an ad on Kijiji seeking people who want to forage and learn together is a brilliant idea.

-Educating yourself is the best way, and if you have a knowledgeable friend who doesn’t mind taking you along, go for it.
+Educating yourself is the best way, and if you have a knowledgeable friend who doesn’t mind taking you along, it’s a great opportunity.

 Strengthen Your Food Supply For Free

-Let’s explore all the ways I can think of, and perhaps if you have some ideas to share, please leave me comments below!
+Let’s explore all the ways I can think of, and if you have any ideas to share, please leave them in the comments below.

 Picking Excess